 How Greenland is playing in the US rare earth metal supply chain strategy

-Besides the trade wars and new trade agreements US is forging, in order to mitigate dependency of rare metal elements, the US is looking forward to places where it can have an impact like Greenland.
-The USA has a history in big real estate deals with Denmark, they bought the US Virgin Islands from Denmark at the end of First World War (Treaty of the Danish West Indies of 1917) in order to deflect and prevent German submarines getting a foothold close to mainland US.
+Besides the trade wars and new trade agreements US is forging, in order to mitigate dependency of rare metal elements, the US is looking forward to places where it can have direct impact like Greenland.
+The USA has a history of big real estate deals with Denmark, they bought the US Virgin Islands from Denmark at the end of First World War (Treaty of the Danish West Indies of 1917) in order to deflect and prevent German submarines getting a foothold close to mainland US.

 Greenland with a population of 56000 and almost 900,000 square kilometers bordering Antarctic Ocean, now an open waterway, it said to have important reserve of rare earth elements.
 The rare-earth elements—including neodymium, praseodymium, dysprosium, and terbium—have become a focus of the brewing U.S.-China trade war dispute and are found in abundance in the area around Narsaq.
 Narsaq is a town in the Kujalleq municipality in southern Greenland with cca 1500 residents.